-Net income for 1999 increased to \$184 million compared to net income of \$147 million in 1998.
-The increase is primarily due to the business-combination expenses of \$35 million, after-tax, in 1998 (none in 1999).
-Net income for the fourth quarter of 1999 was consistent with the fourth quarter of 1998.
+Net income for 1999 increased to \$201 million compared to net income of \$159 million in 1998.
+The increase is primarily due to \$35 million, after-tax, of PE/Enova business combination expenses in 1998.
+For the fourth quarter of 1999, net income increased to \$59 million from \$38 million for the fourth quarter of 1998.
+The increase is primarily due to lower business-combination and operating expenses in 1999 and the favorable resolution of tax related issues.

-Natural gas revenues increased from \$2.5 billion in 1998 to \$2.6 billion in 1999.
+Natural gas revenues increased from \$2.4 billion in 1998 to \$2.6 billion in 1999.
 The increase was primarily due to higher UEG revenues, partially offset by a decrease in residential, commercial and industrial revenues.
 The increase in UEG revenues was primarily due to higher electric energy usage in the summer, as a result of warmer weather.
 The decrease in residential and commercial and industrial revenues is due to lower gas prices.

-The Company's cost of natural gas distributed increased from \$0.8 billion in 1998 to \$1.0 billion in 1999.
+The Company's cost of natural gas distributed increased from \$0.9 billion in 1998 to \$1.0 billion in 1999.
 The increase was largely due to an increase in the average price of natural gas purchased.

-Operating expenses decreased from \$930 million in 1998 to \$748 million in 1999.
+Operating expenses decreased from \$798 million in 1998 to \$738 million in 1999.
 The decrease was primarily due to the \$60 million of business-combination costs in 1998.